Bhavana851/AWS/Key-points in AWS.md

 # 20.What are the benefits of using AWS CloudFormation?

-Answer: AWS CloudFormation allows the provisioning and management of AWS infrastructure as code, enhancing consistency and scalability.
+AWS CloudFormation allows the provisioning and management of AWS infrastructure as code, enhancing consistency and scalability.